OpenSextant/Xponents/README.md

 The intent of Xponents is to provide the extraction without too much infrastructure, as you likely already have that.

+#Documentation#
+When you build or use a release, see component documentation in ./doc/
+ * ./doc/Examples  shows some Examples of geo/temporal extractors and output formatters
+ * ./doc/Extraction provides the core library for geo, temporal and other pattern-based extraction
+ * ./doc/XText  documents the document conversion, text extraction library
+ * ./doc/Basics TBD -- primarily used in Extraction, however there are utilities and reference data useful on its own.
+ * Javadoc for each module is provided in each folder

+As well, the documentation for each module is in the respective source tree.

 #Dependencies#

 ##Java##
 Set JAVA_HOME to your JDK6 or JDK7 installation;  Maven javadoc plugin requires JAVA_HOME set Minimum Requirement:
+  - Java 7  (2.5 or later)
-  - Java 6
+  - Java 6  (2.4.3 or earlier)
   - Maven 3.2 to build and develop
   - Ant 1.9 is useful for running release scripts

 FlexPat pattern-based extractors rely on Java 6+ regular expression API

 ##Other Libraries##
-XText depends on Tika 1.3+
+XText depends on Tika 1.5+
-XCoord depends on Geodesy (OpenSextant)
-Extraction makes usef of GISCore (OpenSextant)
+XCoord depends on Geodesy (OpenSextant) for geodetic parsing and validation Extraction makes usef of GISCore (OpenSextant) for output file formatting

 Name Matching depends on: